AHaryanto/2017-DataFest/Recommendation Engine/README.md

 1. SVD to figure out consumer preferences
 2. KNN to group products based on nutrition and size

-Credit to Alison Bertin, Megan Godfrey, Pamela Pan, and Dan Tallarico.
+Credit to Alison Bertin, Megan Godfrey, Chen Pan, and Dan Tallarico.